diegopereiraeng/kubernetes-snapshot-extension/README.md

 ## Support

+This extension is provided as a beta feature: it is our intention to incorporate this into the AppDynamics Platform to provide additional integration with our APM and Business iQ products.
+AppDynamics reserves the right to change beta features at any time before making them generally available as well as never making them generally available.
+Any buying decisions should be made based on features and products that are currently generally available.

-For any questions or feature request, please contact [AppDynamics Center of Excellence](mailto:help@appdynamics.com).
+For any questions, please contact [AppDynamics Center of Excellence](mailto:help@appdynamics.com).